acarril/acarril.github.io/about.md

 Welcome to my website!

-I'm Alvaro Carril, an economist working at J-PAL LAC.
+I'm Alvaro Carril, an economist working as a research analysit at [J-PAL LAC](https://www.povertyactionlab.org/lac).

-> This website is using [laobubu](http://laobubu.net)'s theme: [EasyBook](https://github.com/laobubu/jekyll-theme-EasyBook)